pedestal/pedestal/guides/documentation/service-interceptors.md

 you can wrap them yourself using the `defhandler` macro.

-These macros also flag the vars they create with metadata identifying them as either interceptors or interceptor-fns.
+These macros also flag the vars they create with metadata identifying them as either interceptors or interceptorfns.
 Other pieces in the Pedestal framework make use of this metadata to make intelligent decisions about how to work with these vars.